nimh-dsst/dataSci_job_ad_2024/README.md

 # Hiring: Data Scientist

-The Data Science and Sharing Team [(DSST)](http://cmn.nimh.nih.gov/dsst) within the National Institute of Mental Health's [(NIMH)](http://www.nimh.nih.gov) Intramural Research Program [(IRP)](https://www.nimh.nih.gov/research/research-conducted-at-nimh) in Bethesda, MD has an open on-site or hybrid position for an early to mid-career data scientist.
+The Data Science and Sharing Team [(DSST)](http://cmn.nimh.nih.gov/dsst) within the National Institute of Mental Health's [(NIMH)](http://www.nimh.nih.gov) Intramural Research Program [(IRP)](https://www.nimh.nih.gov/research/research-conducted-at-nimh) in Bethesda, MD, is seeking an early to mid-career data scientist for an on-site or hybrid position.

 ## About the NIH, NIMH, & IRP

-With a current budget of over $2.5B per year, the NIMH is among the largest divisions of the [NIH](http://www.nih.gov) and is the largest funder of research on mental disorders in the world.
+With a budget of $2.5B per year, the NIMH is among the largest divisions of the [NIH](http://www.nih.gov) and is the largest funder of research on mental disorders in the world.
 The NIMH mission is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
 The IRP is the largest biomedical research institution on earth[^1], where the unique funding environment allows scientists to conduct both long-term and high-impact science that would difficult to impossible in a grant-dependent institution.

 ## About the Team